-If you didn’t purchase check-in baggage as an option during your initial booking, you can either add it to your ticket afterwards online for a higher rate or pay even more at the check-in counter on the day you travel.
+If you didn’t purchase check-in baggage as an option during your initial booking, you can add it to your ticket online for a higher rate or pay even more at the check-in counter on the day you travel.

-The beauty of a low-cost carrier is the affordability for the actual plane ticket because it is typically cheaper than other airlines.
+The beauty of a low-cost carrier is the affordability of the actual plane ticket because it is typically cheaper than other airlines.
 However, you will have to pay for each piece of luggage you check-in.

-Purchasing in-flight food
+2. Purchasing in-flight food

-Your HK Express flight ticket does not include in-flight food.
+Your HK Express ticket does not include in-flight food.
 However, you can pre-order food while you are booking your ticket.
 Or you can purchase food when you are on the plane.
 It is 20% cheaper to pre-order your meal.

 HK Express promotions I found in the past

-Flying to Korea
+From Hong Kong to Korea

-Flying to Japan
+From Hong Kong to Japan

-Flying to Taiwan
+From Hong Kong to Taiwan

-Flying to Thailand
+From Hong Kong to Thailand

 How to save money with Hong Kong Express

-Browse HK Express website
+2. Browse the HK Express website

 Is HK Express for you?

-You can really benefit from all the savings by flying with HK Express.
 Flying with HK Express is perfect for you if you are:

 - Based in Hong Kong or travelling from Hong Kong to other Asian cities

-- Flexible in when you travel
+- Flexible when you travel

 - Flexible to where you go